 Once you install BotSlayer and access the Web dashboard, click "Config" in the menu, enter a password of your choosing, and then provide your Twitter developer app keys and a standing query.
 See the Help page for further instructions and pointers about Twitter keys and query format.

 BotSlayer-CEBotSlayer-CE (Community Edition) is the open source version of BotSlayer.
-Please be aware that the "CE" version is not meant for research, as it uses simple heuristics to calculate bot scores.
-We strongly recommend the "Pro" version of BotSlayer introduced here, which has proprietary BotometerLite software and many other improvements.
+Please be aware that the "CE" version uses simple heuristics to calculate bot scores, which may not be suitable for research.
+We strongly recommend the "Pro" version of BotSlayer introduced here, which uses proprietary BotometerLite software and has many other improvements.

 Installation Instructions for AWS Users (Easiest)